 When the dissertation is completed, a copy is to be given to the Graduate Director.
 This copy will be available for any interested graduate faculty to read before the final oral defense of the dissertation.
-The oral defense will then be scheduled using "Form D5."
+The oral defense will then be scheduled using the appropriate UGS form.
 Be sure to adhere to the official deadlines (for the current deadlines, check the web page at http://gradschool.fiu.edu/calendar-deadlines/), and allow at least one week notice.

-The decision regarding the acceptance of the dissertation will be made by the Graduate Studies Committee, on the advice of the candidate's dissertation committee.
-All members of the dissertation committee must be present at the time of the defense.
+The decision regarding the acceptance of the dissertation will be made by the candidate's dissertation committee.
+Synchronous participation of all committee members and the student is required.
+The student and the committee chair need to be physically present for the entire duration of the defense at a FIU location.